benedict-96/Cemracs2023/paper/src/transformer.md

 The transformer architecture [vaswani2017attention](@cite) was originally motivated by natural language processing (NLP) tasks and has quickly come to dominate that field.
 The "T" in ChatGPT (see e.g. [achiam2023gpt](@cite)) stands for "Transformer" and transformer models are the key element for generative AI.
 These models are a type of neural network architecture designed to process sequential input data, such as sentences or time-series data.
 The transformer has replaced, or is in the process of replacing, earlier architectures such as long short term memory (LSTM) networks [graves2012long](@cite) and other recurrent neural networks (RNNs, see [rumelhart1985learning](@cite)).
 The transformer architecture is visualized in M[fig:TransformerArchitecture]m(@latex)[^1].

 [^1]: The three arrows going into the multihead attention module symbolize that the input is used three times: twice when computing the correlation matrix ``C`` and then again when the input is re-weighted based on ``C``.
 In the NLP literature those inputs are referred to as "queries", "keys" and "values" [vaswani2017attention](@cite).

-In essence, the transformer consists of an attention layer (explained below) and a residual network (ResNet[^2]) [he2016deep](@cite).
+In essence, the transformer consists of a residual network (ResNet[^2]) [he2016deep](@cite) and an attention layer.

+[^2]: ResNets are often used because they improve stability in training [he2016deep](@cite) or make it possible to interpret a neural network as an ODE solver [chen2018neural](@cite).

+## Residual Neural Networks

 In its simplest form a ResNet is a standard feed-forward neural network with an add connection:
 ```math
 \mathrm{ResNet}: z \rightarrow z + \mathcal{NN}(z),
 ```